 And once Pintor began connecting, the flesh around Gomez’s eyes immediately began to swell, reminiscent of “Bazooka’s” battle with Sanchez.
 Still, Gomez never stopped attacking, taking the fourth round on pure aggression, before the Mexican rebounded in the fifth, staying off the ropes in that round and using his left lead effectively.
 The next three rounds belonged to Gomez who continued to attack, expending more energy than the challenger as he sought to overwhelm the smaller man.
 By contrast, Pintor fought patiently, waiting for opportunities to come.
 And come they did.

 Gomez vs Pintor was already a fast-paced, all-action war, but the real drama began in the later rounds.
-The ninth and tenth belonged to the Mexican, who appeared to have more zip than the tiring champion both in his legs and in his punches.
-It was now clear that the longer the contest went, the worse it would be for Gomez as his face continued to puff up, his corner frantically applying ice between rounds.
+The ninth and tenth belonged to the surging Mexican, who clearly had more energy than the tiring Puerto Rican, both in his legs and in his punches.
+It was now clear that the longer the contest lasted, the worse it would be for Gomez as his cheekbones continued to puff up, his corner frantically applying ice between rounds.
 But time appeared to be in Pintor’s corner as the blistering, back-and-forth action only intensified.

-Round eleven was another slugfest, with both warriors having their moments, but Gomez’s greater power edging it.
-Pintor’s resilience was now emerging as the story of the fight as, astonishingly, he appeared unmarked and amazingly fresh after eleven rounds of a brutal battle.
-But he needed all of his toughness to survive the next round as a desperate Gomez unloaded everything he had in a bid to finish the fight.
-To the Puerto Rican’s dismay, the round-ending bell saw Pintor still on his feet, still firing back, stunning Gomez with a left hook and it was “Bazooka” who had to be helped back to his corner his team.
+Round eleven was another slugfest, both warriors having their moments, but with Gomez’s greater power edging it.
+Pintor’s resilience was emerging as the story of the fight as, astonishingly, he appeared unmarked and amazingly fresh after eleven rounds of a brutal battle.
+But he needed all of his toughness and courage to survive the next round as a desperate Gomez unloaded everything he had in a last-ditch bid to finish it.
+To the Puerto Rican’s dismay, the round-ending bell saw Pintor still on his feet, still firing back, and then stunning Gomez with a left hook, and it was Wilfredo who had to be helped back to his corner by his team.

-Had it this match been scheduled for twelve rounds, the defending champ surely would have taken the decision, but there were three to go and Gomez looked to have nothing left.
-Round thirteen was the slowest of the match and with the Puerto Rican’s eyes now almost completely closed, Pintor had the momentum.
+Had it been scheduled for twelve rounds, Gomez vs Pintor would most likely have ended with the defending champ taking the decision, but there were nine minutes more to go and “Bazooka” appeared completely spent, no ammunition in reserve.
+Round thirteen was the slowest of the match, and with the Puerto Rican’s eyes now almost completely closed, Pintor had the momentum.
 Which made the finish all the more surprising.

-In round fourteen, a frantic Gomez once again attacked with all he had and this time he finally managed to inflict some serious hurt on the tough Mexican.
-The champion, who could barely see, and later confessed to be fighting strictly on instinct, struck home with a vicious left to the body and a right to the head to score the first knockdown of the fight.
-Amazingly, Pintor rose but he was finished; that hard left to the liver had decided the contest.
-Gomez chased a hurt Pintor to the ropes where the Mexican went down again after taking a vicious left to the jaw and the referee immediately halted what still stands as perhaps the greatest of all the great Mexico vs Puerto Rico battles in boxing history.
+In round fourteen, a frantic Gomez once again attacked with all he had, and this time his desperate fusillade inflicted some serious hurt on the tough Mexican.
+The champion, who could barely see, and later confessed to be fighting strictly on instinct, finally struck home with the most telling blow of the fight, a vicious left to the body, followed by a right to the head, the blows resulting in the first knockdown of the epic struggle.
+Amazingly, Pintor rose, but he was finished; that hard left to the liver had decided the contest.
+Gomez chased a hurt Pintor to the ropes where the Mexican went down again after taking another hard left hand, this one to the jaw, and the referee immediately halted what still stands as perhaps the greatest of all the great Mexico vs Puerto Rico battles in boxing history. — Robert Portis